Chemical Manufacturing Compliance: Navigating Water Regulations with Confidence

 In practical terms, as a business customer in 2026 you should:

 Regulation in 2026 continues to balance fair pricing, competitive markets, and investment imperatives — with Ofwat at the centre of ensuring business customers get value and protection.
-Understanding how the rules work can help you make smarter decisions about your supplier, your contracts, and your water strategy for cost control and sustainability.
+Which means understanding how the rules work can help you make smarter decisions about your supplier, your contracts, and your water strategy for cost control and sustainability.

 Want help analysing how these regulatory changes affect your specific water contract or bill projections?